-- nationally organised youth associations
+- Nationally organised youth associations

-- associations for participation and information
+- Associations for participation and information

-- cultural education associations.
+- Cultural education associations

-Youth organisations or youth associations receiving an operational grant on the basis of the Flemish Parliament Act of 11 January 2012 on "conducting a renewed policy on youth and children's rights" need to submit a financial report and a report of an independent auditor, who is a member of the Institute of Auditors, to the Flemish administration every year.
-The date and formal requirements of the reports are defined by the Flemish Government.
+Youth organisations or youth associations receiving an operational grant on the basis of the Flemish Parliament Act of 11 January 2012 on 'conducting a renewed policy on youth and children's rights'

+need to submit a financial report and a report of an independent auditor, who's a member of the Institute of auditors, to the Flemish administration every year.
+The date and formal requirements of the reports are defined by the Flemish government.